gilvbp/RGB-Presets/README.md

 Setting are stored in `LedSync.cfg`.
 Colors are stored as BGR -> hex -> decimal values.
 ### Keyboard Audio Visualiser
 Settings are stored in `Settings.json`.
 Also uses [this AHK script](https://github.com/Drugoy/Autohotkey-scripts-.ahk/blob/master/Libraries/VA.ahk) to change audio outputs.

+I set up my music to always come through my speakers (even if my headset is the default device), but KBAV samples the sound from the default device.
+The script will check if my headset is the current output device and quickly switch to speaker output when it starts KBAV (so the visualization appears for the music) and then switch it back.
 ### CAM
 Calls krakenx.